 Now, let’s submerge into the — exact — thing you came for here today.

-You May Also Read The 10 Best Neckband Earbuds [2021 Review]
+You May Also Read Our Latest Review Article On The 10 Best Neckband Earbuds [2022 Review].

-Both types of neckband are easy to wear, but they are slightly different in design, so their wearing method differs slightly.
+Both types of neckbands are easy to wear, but they are slightly different in design, so their wearing method differs slightly.

 Here’s how you can wear in-ear and on-ear behind-the-neck handsfree: